sergiooncode/codeeval_challenges/README.md

 # CodeEval Open Challenges

-[CodeEval](https://www.codeeval.com/) is a platform used by developers to showcase their skills.
+<a href="https://www.codeeval.com/" target="_blank">CodeEval</a> is a platform used by developers to showcase their skills.

 I use the challenges as katas to practice coding in Python.